Cross-paper relevance

 • Coordination on economic policies and social legislation

-Punchhi Commission (2010) also recommended strengthening the ISC and making it more active.
+Punchhi Commission (2010) recommended strengthening the ISC specifically by:

 Limitations of the Inter-State Council